VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-token-converter.md

     - `tokenAddressOut`: the address of the token to get after the conversion
 - Returned values:
     - `amountInMantissa`: the amount of `tokenAddressIn` tokens that the sender has to send to the contract to receive `amountConvertedMantissa` tokens of `tokenAddressOut`
-    - `amountConvertedMantissa`: the amount of `tokenAddressOut` tokens that would be really transferred from the contract to the sender if the user sends `amountInMantissa` tokens of `tokenAddressIn` to the contract.
-If there is enough liquidity of `tokenAddressOut` in the contract, this amount is equal to `amountOutMantissa`.
-Otherwise, it will be less than the amount
+    - `amountConvertedMantissa`: the amount of `tokenAddressOut` tokens that would ultimately be transferred from the contract to the sender if the user sends `amountInMantissa` tokens of `tokenAddressIn` to the contract.
+This will be the lesser of the available liquidity or the requested amount to receive.

-Examples:
+**Example:**

 - Invocation 1: `getAmountIn(40 * 10^18, address(XVS), address(USDC))`
-    - The configuration enables for `tokenAddressIn / tokenAddressOut`: XVS/USDC
-    - Current liquidity: 100 USDC
-    - Current conversion rate, given by the oracle: 1 XVS = 5 USDC
-    - Configured discount: 0%
     - Response:
-        - `amountInMantissa`: 8 * 10^18 (XVS)
+        - `amountInMantissa`: $8 * 10^{18}$ (XVS)
-        - `amountConvertedMantissa`: 40 * 10^18 (USDC), equal to the `amountOutMantissa` param
+        - `amountConvertedMantissa`: $40 * 10^{18}$ (USDC), equal to the `amountOutMantissa` param
 - Invocation 2: `getAmountIn(120 * 10^18, address(XVS), address(USDC))`
-    - The configuration enables for `tokenAddressIn / tokenAddressOut`: XVS/USDC
-    - Current liquidity: 100 USDC
-    - Current conversion rate, given by the oracle: 1 XVS = 5 USDC
-    - Configured discount: 0%
     - Response:
-        - `amountInMantissa`: 20 * 10^18 (XVS)
+        - `amountInMantissa`: $20 * 10^{18}$ (XVS)
-        - `amountConvertedMantissa`: 100 * 10^18 (USDC), different from the `amountOutMantissa` param because there is not enough liquidity
+        - `amountConvertedMantissa`: $100 * 10^{18}$ (USDC), different from the `amountOutMantissa` param because there is not enough liquidity

-### Conversions fixing the amount in
+### Conversions Fixing the Amount In

-Function `convertExactTokens(uint256 amountInMantissa, uint256 amountOutMinMantissa, address tokenAddressIn, address tokenAddressOut, address to)`, where:
+Function `convertExactTokens(uint256 amountInMantissa, uint256 amountOutMinMantissa, address tokenAddressIn, address tokenAddressOut, address to)`.

+Where:

 - `amountInMantissa`: the number of tokens (`tokensAddressIn`) the sender wants to convert
-    - It’s defined in the mantissa of the `tokenAddressIn`
+    - It’s defined in the mantissa of the `tokenAddressIn` **Example:**
-    - Examples:
-        - 1 [TRX](https://bscscan.com/address/0xce7de646e7208a4ef112cb6ed5038fa6cc6b12e3) (6 decimals in BSC), will be 1000000
-        - 1 [USDC](https://bscscan.com/address/0x8ac76a51cc950d9822d68b83fe1ad97b32cd580d) (18 decimals in BSC), will be 1000000000000000000
-- `amountOutMinMantissa`: the minimum amount of `tokenAddressOut` tokens the sender accepts to receive in the conversion.
+-`amountOutMinMantissa`: the minimum amount of `tokenAddressOut` tokens the sender is willing to receive in the conversion.
 It’s defined in the mantissa of the `tokenAddressOut`.
-    - If the amount that would be finally transferred to `to` is less than `amountOutMinMantissa`, the transaction is reverted
+    - If the amount that would finally be transferred to `to` is less than `amountOutMinMantissa`, the transaction is reverted
 - `tokenAddressIn`: the address of the token provided by the sender to perform the conversion.
 For instance, in the `XVSVaultConverter` and in the `RiskFundConverter` there will be configurations to accept XVS and USDT token addresses respectively
 - `tokenAddressOut`: the address of the token the sender wants to receive with the execution of the conversion
 - `to`: the address where the tokens of `tokenAddressOut` should be sent

 The received tokens (`amountInMantissa`) are transferred, in the same transaction, to the `destination` address.
 The `destination` address is configured as a storage attribute in the `AbstractTokenConverter` contract.

-If the received amount is less than `amountInMantissa`, or the transferred out amount is less than the expected one, the transaction is reverted, because we don’t support tokens with fees on transferring in this function.
+If the received amount is less than `amountInMantissa` or the transferred out amount is less than the expected one, the transaction is reverted because we don’t support tokens with fees on transferring in this function.

 There must be a `ConversionConfig` entry for the pair `tokenAddressIn / tokenAddressOut`.
 Otherwise, the transaction will be reverted.

 **What if there is not enough liquidity?**

 - The contract will send to `to` 100% of the available liquidity, and it will only transfer from the sender the needed amount to cover the conversion (that will be less than the `amountInMantissa`)
-- It must satisfied the constraint of sending more than `amountOutMinMantissa` anyway
+It must satisfy the constraint of sending more than `amountOutMinMantissa`
 - See the second invocation example in the section [Get amount out](https://www.notion.so/TD-26-Token-converters-59622320ee6945e2a8e0e6606af2f8b7?pvs=21)

-### Conversions fixing the amount out
+### Conversions Fixing the Amount Out

-Function `convertForExactTokens(uint256 amountInMaxMantissa, uint256 amountOutMantissa, address tokenAddressIn, address tokenAddressOut, address to)`, where:
+Function `convertForExactTokens(uint256 amountInMaxMantissa, uint256 amountOutMantissa, address tokenAddressIn, address tokenAddressOut, address to)`.

+Where:

 - `amountInMaxMantissa`: the maximum amount of `tokenAddressIn` tokens that the sender wants to convert.
 If the needed amount is greater than this param, the transaction is reverted
 - `amountOutMantissa`: the exact amount of `tokenAddressOut` tokens that the sender wants to receive in the conversion